Amnesty International campaigners outside the Supreme Court | Lara Whyte

 New abortion legislation is expected in Ireland before the end of the year.
-Apart from Malta (where there is a total ban on abortion) Northern Ireland will have the strictest abortion laws in Europe.
-Though these restrictions don’t stop abortions, they just force women to travel for healthcare.
+Apart from Malta (where there is a total ban on abortion), Northern Ireland will have the strictest abortion laws in Europe.
+Although these restrictions don’t stop abortions, they force women to travel for healthcare.

-The court’s judgement did acknowledge, however, that Northern Ireland is in breach of the European Convention of Human Rights, by denying women abortions in cases of fatal fetal abnormality and sexual crimes.
+The court’s judgement did acknowledge, however, that Northern Ireland is in breach of the European Convention on Human Rights, by denying women abortions in cases of fatal foetal abnormality and sexual crimes.

 .@MrsEtoB reacts to the Supreme Court's finding that existing abortion laws in NI are incompatible with human rights law in cases of fatal foetal abnormality and sexual crime.
 Read more on this story here: https://t.co/DxtqyuKA5B pic.twitter.com/9Ja04rOU7E

 — BBC News NI (@BBCNewsNI) June 7, 2018